What Is SDI In A Video Camera? SDI vs HDMI Explained.

 Here’s a table for a quick overview:

-I find these are the most commonly used SDI-standards in modern cinema cameras today.
+These are the most commonly used SDI standards in modern cinema cameras today.

-For instance, the Canon C300 MK iii comes with the HD-SDI, the Panasonic BHG1 has a 3G-SDI, while cameras such as the RED Komodo 6K and the Blackmagic Ursa Mini 12K comes with 12G-SDI.
+For instance, the Canon C300 MK iii has HD-SDI, the Panasonic BHG1 has 3G-SDI, and cameras such as the RED Komodo 6K and the Blackmagic Ursa Mini 12K have 12G-SDI.

 The Panasonic Varicam can send two 6G-SDI, but 6G-SDI isn’t commonly used.